lfangssc/Sagemaker_DeepAR/README.md

     {"start": "2016-01-01 00:00:00", "target": [5.811951024150367, 6.648385923124836, 6.72514532560852, 7.3421294797729395, 7.067992454862794, 7.669970762433436, 8.113335497453377, 8.221950922958216, 7.598966639354628, 7.904253522825946, 7.348111979112986, 6.2792606976551575, 5.018446305200392, 4.610506010100085, 4.9376307565525295, 3.971589392128109]}

-## prediction samples
+## Predictions on synthesized samples

-DeepAR predictions are extremely stasifying, given the current samples have 300 different time sereies, all of them can be well predicted.
+DeepAR predictions are extremely stasifying, given the current samples have 300 different synthesized time sereies, all of them can be well predicted.
 See below are one sample (zoom in version for the second one).
 More prediction visulzaions can been seen in the attached jupyter notebook.

 ![ ](download1.png?raw=true "Title")
 ![ ](download2.png?raw=true "Title")

+## Forecasting on Walmart scales of 2660 different departments of 45 different stores
+In order to further test the power of DeepAR, Walmart sales data are used.
+The dataset comes from a Kaggle competition that Walmart uses to recruit talents who can successfully forcast future sales from a larege amount of histroical time series of more than 2500 different departments from 45 differnt Walmart stores.
+The data can be downloaded [Walmart Recruiting - Store Sales Forecasting](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

+Walmart also provided additional features to improve predicion accuracy, the features are

+- the store number
+- the week
+- Temperature
+- Fuel_prices
+- Markdown promotions
+- CPI: the counsumer price index
+- unmeployment rate
+- Isholiday: whether the week is a special holiday week

+Since Sagemaker only needs minimally feature engineering, therefore no fetures data are used in our test.
+The only data we used are the time-series.

 # Reference
 [Time series forecasting with DeepAR - Synthetic data](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/deepar_synthetic/deepar_synthetic.ipynb)